TheTypoMaster/gray.net.au/posts/2009/05/17/Safari_Growl_Apple_Mail_Crash-again.rst

 Safari 3 were extremely enticing.
 So given the Macbook Pro was the least critical of the two boxes, I upgraded to OSX 10.5.7 and made sure everything was peachy - it was.
 Next upgraded to Safari 4 Beta.
 Wow!
-It's fast, stable, has a really cool "TopSites" tab (that comes up when I open a new tab, and many other features you can read about elsewhere.
+It's fast, stable, has a really cool "Top Sites" tab (that comes up when I open a new tab, and many other features you can read about elsewhere.